 In some instances, such as crews entering a structure via multiple and/or remote entrance points, the placement of multiple RIC elements should be considered.
-When this occurs, the supervision of the RIC Team should be through the Division Group Supervisor responsible for that area of operation within the incident.
-The Division Group Supervisor would supervise positioning, deployment and communications with the IC.
+When this occurs, the expansion of supervision through the assigning of a RIC Group Supervisor may be appropriate to supervise positioning, deployment, communications with IC, and the accountability of these RIC's.